 To measure current in a circuit, we need to connect a low resistance in series with the power source.
 This resistance should be negligibly small, so that the current measurement process does not impact the main circuit function.
 Typical resistance values are below 50 milliohms.

-As a specific case, a resistor connected in parallel to an ammeter as a shunt to expand the current measurement range is called a shunt resistor.
-However, resistors used to detect circuit current are collectively referred to as current sense resistors.
+As a specific case, a resistor connected in parallel to an ammeter as a shunt to expand the current measurement range is called a Current shunt resistor.
+However, resistors used to detect circuit high currents are collectively referred to as High current sense resistors.

 The amount of current in the circuit is translated into a voltage that can be easily monitored.
 Typically, the voltage drop across the current sense resistor is quite low and amplifying circuits are required to measure the current flow in the circuit.